Accessibility statement for the South Norfolk Council Website

 We know some parts of this website are not fully accessible:

-- Most of our online forms are difficult to navigate using just a keyboard.
+- some of our online forms are difficult to navigate using just a keyboard.

 If you need information on this website in a different format like accessible PDF, large print, easy read, audio recording or braille: